mdavis-xyz/lambda_multiprocessing/README.md

 python3 -m unittest
 ```

+The tests themselves are defined in `lambda_multiprocessing/test_main.py`.

-`CICD` is for the GitHub Actions which run unit tests and integration tests.
+`CICD` is for the GitHub Actions which run the unit tests and integration tests.
 You probably don't need to touch those.

 ## Design